firmanchrstn/firmanchrstn/README.md

 ### Highlighted Projects

-- **JIU Student Information Portal** - Mengembangkan *frontend* sentral untuk sumber daya universitas dan informasi departemen.
+- **JIU Student Information Portal** - Developed a central *frontend* for university resources and department information.
-- **LinkAja Reborn (UXORA Team)** - Desain ulang ekosistem keuangan digital untuk kompetisi Multimedia In Action 2025.
+- **LinkAja Reborn (UXORA Team)** - Redesigned a digital financial ecosystem for the Multimedia In Action 2025 competition.
-- **Mobile JKN Redesign** - *UI/UX Case Study* yang berfokus pada peningkatan pengalaman pengguna di sistem antrean digital.
+- **Mobile JKN Redesign** - A *UI/UX Case Study* focused on improving the user experience in digital queue systems.
-- **Wisata Indonesia** - Aplikasi *mobile* bertema liburan yang dibangun sepenuhnya menggunakan Flutter.
+- **Wisata Indonesia** - A vacation-themed *mobile* application built entirely using Flutter.
-- **Fake News Detector** - Aplikasi pendeteksi berita palsu yang berfokus pada ketepatan data dan logika.
+- **Fake News Detector** - A fake news detection application focused on data accuracy and logic.
-- **SmartLib Digital Library** - Sistem perpustakaan digital komprehensif, mencakup diagram *use case* hingga prototipe antarmuka.
+- **SmartLib Digital Library** - A comprehensive digital library system, covering everything from *use case* diagrams to interface prototypes.

 ---